KeyserIsHere/HrkWsdFwr.github.io/hub-spec.md

 ### Flags:

 The flags register has the bit layout `0000oscz`.
+The register may be used as the source or destination for any register operand.
+If it is used as the destination operand, the operation will modify the current value stored in the register, followed by modifying any flag bits that would normally be modified by the operation.

 #### Zero Flag: